Now Reports

 https://www.fukuoka-airport.jp/service/observation-deck01.html

-Visit the 24.8m tall statue of the ν Gundam statue over the main entrance of the commercial facility, LaLaport Fukuoka.
-Every hour from 10:00 a.m. to 6:00 p.m., visitors can watch a special “ν Gundam startup” performance that lasts approximately 2 minutes and 20 seconds, during which the Gundam’s right arm and face move.
-Also, from 19:00 to 21:00, every 30 minutes, there’s a special wall projection and Gundam performance using images and lights.
+Experience the awe-inspiring sight of the ν Gundam statue towering at 24.8 meters high over the main entrance of LaLaport Fukuoka, a bustling commercial facility.
+Every hour between 10:00 a.m. and 6:00 p.m., visitors can witness the thrilling “ν Gundam startup” show, a spectacle that lasts approximately 2 minutes and 20 seconds, featuring the movement of the Gundam’s right arm and face.

 Click here to see details (video too)